-What Do Accountants Do?
-A Look at Life Behind the Ledger
+What Does an Accountant Do?
+A Look Beyond the Ledger

 There are certain connotations many pair with the idea of working as an accountant.
-The mere mention of the word accounting in conversation likely triggers images of endless spreadsheets and complex equations, or extended hours trapped behind a desk during tax season and the influx of phone calls from loved ones (or even just distant acquaintances) seeking financial advice.
+The mere mention of the word “accounting” in conversation likely triggers images of endless spreadsheets and complex equations, long hours behind a desk during tax season, or the influx of phone calls from loved ones (or even just distant acquaintances) seeking financial advice.

 It may also surprise you to learn that accountants have an array of areas in which they can specialize.
 If you’re intrigued by the industry but not quite ready to commit to a career, you can sleep easy knowing that a career in accounting offers several options.